Slap's BBQ - Kansas City, Kansas

 My favorite item, by far, is the ribs.
 The St. Louis style cut pork ribs are tender and have an excellent slightly smoky flavor that has been well seasoned with their rub.
 The sausage is also very good.
 The large chunks of burnt ends have been the least exciting meat.
 They taste good, but are more mildly seasoned than is typical in our favorite Kansas City burnt ends.

-The meats are served dry (without sauce), and sauce was available in a squeeze bottle on the table.
 The sauce is the most unusual thing about this barbecue.
 It is a thin, very sweet sauce like that served with some appetizers in Chinese or Thai restaurants.
-While it may have its fans, I believe they could use a second, less sweet sauce.
-Fortunately the meats are good without sauce.
+That standard sweet sauce goes well with the smoked turkey, but on the other meats I prefer the spicy sauce, though the meats are good without any BBQ sauce.

-The sweet sauce goes well with the smoked turkey, though that is the only meat which I would use the sauce on.
 The baked beans are meaty, but a bit too sweet for our tastes, but Slap's offers jalapeno pepper slices if you have the beans and I thought the peppers made the beans very good.
 The fries are lightly battered and the only part of the meal which I don't bother to finish.
-The cheesy corn needed just a touch of salt to be very good.
+The cheesy corn is excellent with just a touch of salt.
 The warm baked potato casserole is the only unique side and is our favorite side, by far.

 The cashier came around to talk to us during one of our early meals and explained that she was the mother of the brothers who at the start were two of the three original owners.
 She is a real estate agent and her work schedule provides the flexibility to let her help out during the four hours Slaps was then open each day.
 She brought us samples of their hushpuppies and the house cheese spread for dipping.
 The hushpuppies tasted good and added a nice, slightly crispy compliment to the meal.